zivileja/Baigiamasis_darbas/README.md

 Technologies
 Django: Web framework used for building the application.
 Django Rest Framework: For creating RESTful APIs.
-SQLlite: Database management system for storing data.
+SQLlite: A database management system for storing data.
-HTML, CSS: Frontend technologies for the user interface.
+HTML, CSS, JAVASCRIPT: Frontend technologies for the user interface.
 Decouple: For managing environment variables.